Jayshil/stark/README.rst

 Contributing
 ------------

-We love contributions! `stark` is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! :code:`stark` is open source, built on open source, and we'd love to have you hang out in our community.

 ..